 – Create a keepsake box – Keep copies of all the items that relate to your wedding.
 Copies of invites or RSVPs, wedding cards, table settings, or even favours (if you can).
 Place all these items into a nicely decorated box.
 It will be a living example of some of the wonderful items you created and the ideas you had for your wedding.

-– Create a wedding picture display in a box frame — Don’t let your DIY skills stop after your wedding!
+– Create a wedding picture display in a box frame – Don’t let your DIY skills stop after your wedding!
 Why not buy a box frame (sometimes called a shadow frame) and display pictures and items from the wedding, like cards and invites with the lyrics of your first dance song?
 Or press flowers from your bouquet?
 It will be a great talking point when people see it.
+You could even opt for a Wedding Cartoon to be made for yourself which could add some humor and color to your wedding festivities!

 – Get your wedding dress framed – A statement decoration and memory that you could look at every day in your house.